kcmckell/Wordpress_Gecka_Submenu/readme.txt

 Tags: nav menu, 3.0, submenu, sub-menu, child, child menu, portion of menu, menu portion Requires at least: 3.0
 Tested up to: 3.0
-Stable tag: 0.4.2.1
+Stable tag: 0.5

-Provides submenu and autosubmenu widgets, shortcode and template tag for the new wordpress 3.0 menu system.
+Autopupulate nav menu items with sub pages and provides an advanced custom menu widget, along with shortcodes and a template tag for the new wordpress 3.0 menu system.

 == Description ==

-Provides submenu and autosubmenu widgets, shortcode and template tag
+Autopupulate nav menu items with sub pages and provides an advanced custom menu widget, along with shortcodes and a template tag

-The Auto Sub-Menu widget will automatically generate a sub-menu starting from the top parent menu item of currently viewed page.
+For each page menu item you add to any nav menu, you can tell it to autopopulate its child items with its sub pages.
+It saves a lot of hassle when having a lot of pages.

-For the Sub-Menu widget, you select a menu and a child menu item.
-A sub-menu starting from that child will be generated.
+The advanced custom menu widget will automatically generate a sub-menu starting from the top parent menu item of currently viewed page, from the currently viewed page or from any defined menu item.

-Those do have other options like Showing menu item description, depth, automatically shows the title of the top submenu level...
+It has other options like Showing menu item description, depth or automatically showing the title of the top submenu level.

 See Installation to for shortcode and template tag details.